laurakond/Once-Upon-a-Time/README.md

 I used Once Upon a Time [Wikipedia](https://en.wikipedia.org/wiki/Pilot_(Once_Upon_a_Time)) page for reference and for creating the future feature (Chapter 3) content.

 ### Ascii art
-I used [patorjk](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) website for generating logos within the game.
+I used [patorjk](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) website for generating game logos.
 The credit line is also noted in the code.

-I referred to the following discussion forum and a video to help me implement Ascii art into the code correctly:
+I referred to the following discussion forum and a video to help me implement Ascii art correctly:
 - [Stackoverflow](https://stackoverflow.com/questions/23623288/print-full-ascii-art) discussion thread.
 - [The Grimes Teacher](https://www.youtube.com/watch?v=arcFqEuV_XQ) video content on how to print ascii art.

 ### Refactoring
-I did additional research on best coding/refactoring practices:
+The following resources helped to understand and implement the best coding/refactoring practices:
-- [FreeCodeCamp](https://www.freecodecamp.org/news/best-practices-for-refactoring-code/) article game me an idea how to refactor prompt_yes_no_question() function and apply it more than once in the code.
+- [FreeCodeCamp](https://www.freecodecamp.org/news/best-practices-for-refactoring-code/) article game me an idea on how to refactor prompt_yes_no_question() function and apply it more than once in the code.
 - The following [discussion board](https://discuss.python.org/t/struggling-with-while-loops/20865/10) was helpful for refactoring if statements in the user input/validation functions, more specifically, for using "**not in [list]**" statement.

 ### General resources: